 Functions of HRM:

 - Recruitment: This is the most challenging task for any HR manager.
-A lot of attention and resources are required to draw, employ and hold the prospective employees.
-A lot of elements go into this function of recruitment, like developing a job description, publishing the job posting, sourcing the prospective candidates, interviewing, salary negotiations and making the job offer.
+A lot of attention and resources are required to draw, employ and hold prospective employees.
+Many elements go into this recruitment function, like developing a job description, publishing the job posting, sourcing the prospective candidates, interviewing, salary negotiations, and making the job offer.

-- Training and Development: On the job training is the responsibility of the HR department.
-Fresher training may also be provided by some companies for both new hires and existing employees.
+- Training and Development: On-the-job training is the responsibility of the HR department.
+Some companies may also provide fresher training for both new hires and existing employees.
 This Fresher training is mainly done to make the employees up to date in their respective areas as required by the company.
 This function makes the employees understand the process and makes it easy for them to get on their jobs with much ease.
-During the process of the training and development, the results are monitored and measured to find out if the employees require any new skills in addition to what he/she has.
+During the training and development process, the results are monitored and measured to determine if the employees require any new skills in addition to what he/she has.

 - Professional Development: This is a very important function of Human Resource Management.
-This function helps the employees with opportunity for growth, education, and management training.
+This function helps the employees with opportunities for growth, education, and management training.
 The organization undertakes to sponsor their employees for various seminars, trade shows, and corporal responsibilities.
-This, in turn, makes the employees feel that they have been taken care of by their superiors and also the organization.
+This, in turn, makes the employees feel they have been taken care of by their superiors and the organization.

-- Compensation and Benefits: A company can attain its goals and objectives if it can acclimatize to new ways of providing benefits to the employees.
+- Compensation and Benefits: A company can attain its goals and objectives if it can acclimate to new ways of providing employee benefits.
 Some of the benefits given by companies are listed below for our understanding: